 1. Compromise!!
 Location OR Apartment Size: Choose ONE!

 How many times have you watched property shows on TV and the clients being shown around are not willing to compromise on either the location or the specification of house / apartment?
 People want to have their cake and eat it.
+But finding a cheap apartment for rent that meets all criteria is an unralistic thing to hope for.
 The reality, especially in larger cities in Germany where the housing market at the moment is brutal, is simply that you can’t have both.

 You snooze, you lose.
 Especially in trendy areas of Berlin, Frankfurt, Munich and Hamburg, but also in some other major cities and popular university towns.
 Be sensible and don’t have a wish-list is as long as the queues in Ikea on a Saturday.